rivaiamin/payloadcms-mindful-nakes/docs/DATABASE_SCHEMA.md

 4. Test triggers work correctly
 5. **Important:** The `created_at` timestamp in `daily_quiz` is critical for 24-hour validity checks
 6. Update existing `category` values from 'ringan' to 'rendah' if migrating from old schema
+7. **RLS Fix:** If you encounter "infinite recursion detected in policy" error, update the admin policy to use JWT claims instead of querying app_users table (see policy definition above)